 Both personnel costs and rents and energy are normally adjusted by indexes that reflect inflationary fluctuations.
 If we are unable to pass on our cost increases to students through the increase in tuition fees, our operating results may be adversely affected.

-We offer consigned credit to employees and discounts on receivables for free courses producers.
+The Company offers consigned credit to employees and discounts on receivables for free courses producers.

 g.
 Risks Related to the sectors of the economy in which the Issuer operates